raptorjs-legacy/rapido/README.md

 file in the root directory of the module.

 ### Switching Stacks
-The current stack can be switched using the `rap use` command as shown below:<br>
+The current stack can be switched using the `rap use` command as shown in the sample below:<br>
 `rap use raptorjs`

 It is also possible to enable multiple stacks:<br>